Are You Marketing With the One Thing We’re ALL Drawn To?

 Show me one single customer who wants you to manipulate him or her with your marketing.
 That person does not exist.
 None of us wants to be duped.
 We all avoid the pushy salesperson.
 Most of us recoil at marketing terms like ‘growth hack’.
 (We all do when we’re playing the part of customer.)
 If given the choice, you want a good marketing plan that helps grow your business and brand without feeling like a sellout.
 You would choose that over pushy, salesy, hacky, manipulative marketing plan tactics every time.

 Here’s the good news…

-Real empathy is your antidote to pushy, salesy, manipulative marketing.
+Real empathy is your antidote to a pushy, salesy, manipulative marketing plan.